← Back to 史記

 便 使

 In the autumn of the third year of Han, Xiang Yu attacked Han and took Xingyang.
 The Han forces retreated to hold Gong and Luo.
 When the Chu forces heard that the Marquis of Huaiyin had defeated Zhao and that Peng Yue was raiding Liang territory repeatedly, they divided their troops to deal with these threats.
 The Marquis of Huaiyin was then striking east against Qi.
 The King of Han had been in dire straits at Xingyang and Chenggao time and again, and was planning to abandon Chenggao and all the territory east of it, garrisoning Gong and Luo to resist Chu.
-Li Sheng then said: 'I have heard that he who understands the heaven of Heaven can accomplish the king's affairs;' he who does not understand the heaven of Heaven cannot accomplish the king's affairs.'
-The king takes the people as his heaven, and the people take food as their heaven.'
-Indeed, Aocang has long been the transport hub of all under heaven.
-I hear that below it, there is a vast amount of stored grain.'
+Li Sheng then said: 'I have heard that he who understands the heaven of Heaven can accomplish the king's affairs; he who does not understand the heaven of Heaven cannot accomplish the king's affairs.
+The king takes the people as his heaven, and the people take food as their heaven.
+Indeed, Aocang has long been the empire's transport hub.
+I hear that below it there is a vast amount of stored grain.
 The Chu people took Xingyang but did not firmly defend Aocang.
 Instead, they withdrew eastward, ordering suitable troops to divide and defend Chenggao.
-This is truly Heaven's way of assisting Han.'
+This is truly Heaven's way of assisting Han.
 Now, Chu is easy to take, yet Han instead retreats, depriving itself of this advantage.
-I secretly believe this is a mistake.'
+I secretly believe this is a mistake.
 Moreover, two heroes cannot stand together.
 Chu and Han have long contended without resolution, the common people are agitated, the realm is shaken, farmers have abandoned their plows, and weaving women have left their looms.
-The hearts of all under heaven are not yet settled.'
-I wish your excellency to urgently advance troops again, receive Xingyang, occupy Aocang's grain, block Chenggao's defiles, dam Daxing's roads, distance Feihu's mouth, guard Baima's ford, to show the feudal lords the power of imitating reality and forming control, then all under heaven will know where to return.'
-Now, Yan and Zhao are already settled; only Qi has not yet submitted.'
+The hearts of the people are not yet settled.
+I wish your excellency to urgently advance troops again, take Xingyang, occupy Aocang's grain, block Chenggao's defiles, cut off the road through Daxing, hold the mouth of Feihu at a distance, and guard Baima's ford.
+Show the feudal lords the force of real control, and then the whole realm will know where to turn.
+Now, Yan and Zhao are already settled; only Qi has not yet submitted.
 Now, Tian Guang occupies a thousand li of Qi, and Tian Jian leads an army of two hundred thousand, encamped at Licheng.
-The various Tian clans are strong, relying on the sea and obstructed by the Yellow and Ji Rivers.
+The Tian clans are strong, relying on the sea and shielded by the Yellow and Ji Rivers.
 To the south, they are close to Chu, and their people are often deceitful.
-Even if your excellency sends hundreds of thousands of troops, you cannot break them in months or years.'
+Even if your excellency sends hundreds of thousands of troops, you cannot break them in months or years.
 I request to be allowed to respectfully carry out a clear edict to persuade the King of Qi, to make him serve Han and be called an eastern vassal.'
 The Emperor said: 'Good.'

 6